 Food and Brews

-FOMO-inducing flair extends to cafes, restaurants and breweries, many of which are into sustainable ingredients from local farms.
+Creative flair extends to cafes, restaurants and breweries, many of which are into sustainable ingredients from local farms.
 Here are some of our favorites, moving in the general direction of morning till evening.

 - Trade and Lore Coffee — Matcha, kombucha or oat milk latte, anyone?
+For your daily fix, you won’t be disappointed.

 - OWL Bakery — European pastries made of local grassfed milk and organic flour.